deoostfrees/Gibki/README.md

 #### .flex--column

-`.flex--column` behaves the same way as `.flex--row` but top to bottom.
+`.flex--column` behaves the same way as `.flex--row` but the columns are stacked from top to bottom.

 ![](https://rqrauhvmra.com/gibki/img/flex--column.png)